After adjusting the monitor on my patient’s stomach so I could hear the baby’s heartbeat, I pulled up her chart to see her history.

-If you’re not breastfeeding, ovulation usually doesn’t return until at least six weeks postpartum for most women.
-One review from 2011 found, on average, that ovulation returned for nonlactating women on day 74 postpartum.
+If you’re not breastfeeding, ovulation usually doesn’t return until at least six weeks postpartum for most women. found, on average, that ovulation returned for nonlactating women on day 74 postpartum.
 But the range of when ovulation occurred and if that ovulation was functional ovulation (meaning the woman could actually get pregnant with the ovulation) varied greatly.

 A woman will ovulate before her period returns.
 Because of this, she might miss signs that she’s ovulating if she’s trying to avoid pregnancy.
 This is how some women can get pregnant without even having their periods back between pregnancies.